jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-10-26-real-time-streaming-with-kafka-and-flink-2/index.md

 ### Monitor Topic

 A Kafka management app can be a good companion for development as it helps monitor and manage resources on an easy-to-use user interface.
 We'll use [Kpow Community Edition](https://docs.kpow.io/ce/) in this post, which allows you to link a single Kafka cluster, Kafka connect server and schema registry.
-Note that the community edition is valid for 12 months and the license can be requested in this [page](https://kpow.io/get-started/#individual).
-Once requested, the license details will be emailed, and they can be added as an environment file (*env_file*).
+Note that the community edition is valid for 12 months and the licence can be requested on this [page](https://kpow.io/get-started/#individual).
+Once requested, the licence details will be emailed, and they can be added as an environment file (*env_file*).

 The app needs additional configurations in environment variables because the Kafka cluster on Amazon MSK is authenticated by IAM - see [this page](https://docs.kpow.io/config/msk/) for details.
 The bootstrap server address can be found on AWS Console or executing the following Terraform command.